mattmakai/fullstackpython.com/source/content/pages/operating-systems.rst

 :sort-order: 03

 The operating system runs on the server or virtual server and controls access to computing resources.
-The only recommeneded operating system for production Python web stack deployments is Linux.
+The only recommended operating system for production Python web stack deployments is Linux.
 There are several Linux distributions commonly used for running production servers.
 Ubuntu Long Term Support (LTS) releases, Red Hat Enterprise Linux, and CentOS are